 TrainLink provides services in and out of Hamilton Station, Newcastle from all over New South Wales.
 Phone 131 500.

 - Newcastle Airport Information Services is your one-stop shop for transfers.
 Book a door to door transfer to meet any flight in or out of Newcastle or Sydney Airport.
 Phone 02 4928 9822 or visit www.newcastleairport.com.au

 - Port Stephens Coaches provide a pick up from Hamilton Railway Station and Newcastle Airport to Port Stephens on a regular basis.
 Phone 1800 045 949 or visit www.pscoaches.com.au

 Our classroom at Port Stephens is yet to be confirmed.

 Accommodation is not included in this workshop so feel free to tailor yours to your needs and budget.

 The Port Stephens region has a range of lovely accommodation options.
 You may like to book a room at a waterfront B&B or choose from a range of comfortable hotels and motels.
-There are also the most amazing luxury hotels and resorts at Port Stephens for those who are inclined to spoil themselves.
+There are also amazing luxury hotels and resorts at Port Stephens for those who are inclined to spoil themselves.